Story

 From age 13, Joseph attended the Académie royale polytechnique des armes et de l'équitation, where he learned fencing and horsemanship.

-He progressed well, and within a few years, had become a champion fencer and accomplished horseman.
+He progressed well - within a few years, he had become a champion fencer and accomplished horseman.
 His arms were described as being faster than lightning.
 Joseph fought many duels and matches in France, as well as in England.

-His sporting exploits - as well as being a charismatic and handsome man - made him famous, and he becomes a darling of Parisian society.
+His sporting exploits - as well as being a charismatic and handsome man - made him famous, and he became a darling of Parisian society.

 black and white illustration of the Chevalier de Saint Georges greeting a woman